Astervicks-py/alx-system_engineering-devops/0x01-shell_permissions/README.md

-A script that creates an open file
+a script that adds execute permission to the owner of the file hello